 Some of the Facebook online yard sale groups are essentially virtual yard sales where you buy and sell items on the groups' pages.
 But, lots of those also let you list your real-life yard sales.
 Other groups are created just for listing upcoming local yard sales.

-To find groups for your area, enter your neighborhood, county, or city name combined with online garage sale, online yard sale, or resale into the Facebook search bar.
+To find groups for your area, enter your neighborhood, county, or city name combined with an online garage sale, online yard sale, or resale into the Facebook search bar.
 Try different combinations to find lots of groups to join.
 Even if your town is tiny, there's probably more than one group.

 Use Yard Sale Websites and Apps